 2. Disconnect and lock out the pneumatic power to the actuator to prevent accidental operation of the actuator.
+Ensure that the actuator and pipeline are de-energized.

-Moving parts from unexpected operation of a powered actuator can cause personal injury.
+Moving parts from unexpected operation of a powered actuator can cause personal injury or equipment damage.
 Disconnect and lock out power to the actuator before servicing.